-The music is posted online so that everyone can join in.
+The music is posted online here with all the details about the event so that everyone can join in.
+Please sign up here!

 Here are the details: On Monday, December 17th from 7 to 8 PM, singers from diverse ensembles all across the Greater Philadelphia Region, and anyone who enjoys singing, will come together for the SILENT NIGHT SING-IN, a performance in the Commonwealth Plaza of the Kimmel Center for the Performing Arts.
 There will be a brief rehearsal with all participating singers at 7 PM sharp and then a performance for anyone who wants to listen.